Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

 \subsubsection{Early Stopping}

 Early stopping means interrupting the training process of a learner if the learning curve has converged.
-The term ``early'' refers to the fact that the learning process would normally be continued, e.g. because more data is available or the other stopping criteria are not yet satisfied.
+The term `early' refers to the fact that the learning process would normally be continued, e.g., because more data is available or other stopping criteria are not yet satisfied.
 That is, one uses the learning curve to judge that, despite more available resources or other criteria that would encourage further training, investing more time will not improve the performance of the considered model class any further.
-The training process can then be stopped ``early'', i.e. earlier than if that criterion would not be used.
-Early stopping has been applied on both observation~\cite{john1996staticvsdynamic,provost1999efficientprogressivesampling} and iteration learning curves~\cite{bishop1995regularization,goodfellow2016deep}; in the latter case, it is not only used to save resources but also to prevent over-fitting.
-In practice, we typically work on a given dataset of fixed size, which encourages the usage of iteration learning curves and therefore one typically resorts to observation learning curves only for non-incremental learners.
+The training process can then be stopped early, i.e., earlier than if that criterion would not be used.
+Fig.~\ref{fig:earlystoppingvsdataacquisition} shows this logic in the left (red) part in which the blue learning curve of learner \learner is used to detect that not all the data is necessary and only 500 training instances are used (to save training time).

-For non-incremental learners, early stopping can make sense if we do not already know that the saturation point is bigger than the available dataset size.
-If we already know that the saturation point is bigger than the dataset size, we would simply immediately train on the full data.
-Otherwise, we can try to analyze the observation learning curve of the learner for increasing training sizes and stop as soon as we find that performances do not change significantly between two anchors~\cite{john1996staticvsdynamic,provost1999efficientprogressivesampling}.
+Early stopping can be applied to both \samplecurves and \itcurves.
+Early stopping in \samplecurves means retraining a model on different training set sizes to create an empirical learning curve with training set size as the budget.
+This can make sense if we do not already know that the saturation point is larger than the available dataset size; otherwise we should immediately train on the complete dataset.
+We can then try to analyse the \samplecurve of the learner for increasing training sizes and stop as soon as we find that performances do not change significantly between two anchors~\citep{john1996staticvsdynamic,provost1999efficientprogressivesampling}.
+For iterative learners (such as neural networks), an \itcurve is usually a by-product that can cheaply be created in parallel to learning.
+Hence it might seem more appropriate to do early stopping based on an \itcurve rather than the \samplecurve.
+An additional advantage of early stopping in \itcurves is that it can help avoid over-fitting, e.g., in neural networks \citep{bishop1995regularization,goodfellow2016deep} or gradient boosting.
+While it is conceivable that building \samplecurves, even for iterative learners, could be useful in some cases, we are not aware of any such work being done for early stopping (or any other purpose).